 The bus route will run from 11-6:30pm on Saturday.
 Buses will arrive at stops approximately ever 35-45 minutes.
 Stops and timing to be announced on our website and social media closer to the event.

 Can I get to you from out of town?

 Heck yeah!
 You can take the GO Bus to Georgetown or Acton and hop on one of our free local shuttle buses to go straight to the event.

 Is food included?

 Food is not included in your entrance fee.
-However, there will be GREAT food for sale, that will pair well with Beer.
+However, there will be GREAT food for sale from a wide variety of gourmet food trucks.
+These top notch eats are designed to pair well with Beer.
 (No quail, escargot or caviar will be offered).